CmosTheBattery/zscript-badass-edition/README.md

 #### is zandronum going to be supported?

-no, unless they catch up to the 2549 updates. in the meantime you still can play bad*ss deathmatch on your local network using gzdoom or lzdoom (check the question right above this)
+no, unless they catch up to the 2549 commits and add zscript support. in the meantime you still can play bad*ss deathmatch on your local network using gzdoom or lzdoom (check the question right above this)

 #### can I play on other iwads?

 the generally recommended experience is playing the mod through freedoom phase 2

-phase 1 and the official id software doom iwads are not supported and will not be a pleasant experience due to missing textures or sounds
+phase 1 and the official id software doom iwads are not supported and will not be a pleasant experience due to missing textures and sounds

-other iwads like strife, hexen, heretic and more are **DEFINITELY** not supported, and you will definitely have a very busted and janky experience
+other iwads like strife, hexen, heretic, etc., are **DEFINITELY** not supported, and you **will** have a very busted and janky experience

 #### i have no money for freedoom